GY0924/documents_v1/bid_support_onboard/data_scientist.md

 😄 70% - Data Scientist / Senior Data Scientist / Data Scientist ML (Machine Learning) *etc.*\
 😊 20% - Data Analyst / Senior Data Analyst / Health Data Analyst *etc.*\
-🙂 10% - Data Engineer / Data Manager - *check if technical skills are matched*
+🙂 10% - Data Engineer / Data Manager - *check if technical skills are matched*\
+❌ Jobs which are never related to data space such as AI Analyst, ML Engineer, etc...\
+Jobs are must be related to data operation.

 *Apply for jobs which are well aligned with skill sets on the resume.*